LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

         gmcs hello.cs

-    This compiles and links your source code to produce an executabel program.
+    This compiles and links your source code to produce an executable program.

 #.
 If everything worked right, you will not see any output.
 If you
     spot any error messages, it means that you probably made a typo